pandabaer/next-js-tutorial/notes.md

 The "layout" won't rerender, when going to a sub-page (partial rendering).

 Also mind the `RootLayout`, which was used to add global styles.

+## Links

+Why optimize links?
+A regular `<a href="...">` leads to a full page refresh!
+With `<Link>` you only load the `page` part.

+Next.js does code splitting by routes, so it does not ship the full app, when the root page is opened (as a normal React SPA would do).
+This also means that if a certain page throws an error, the rest of the application will still work.

+Furthermore, in production, whenever `<Link>` components appear in the browser's viewport, Next.js automatically prefetches the code for the linked route in the background.